GoForgeAcademy/Git-Cheatsheet/README.md

 git branch -a
 ```

-* Lists all branches, including remote Github branches, which will be designated as 'remote'.
+* Lists all branches, including remote GitHub branches, which will be designated as 'remote'.
 This is useful for checking out to a team member's remote branch to see their changes before they push.

 ---